 Energy and Climate Policy, Energy and Environmental Economics, Economics of Natural and Man-made Disasters

-Dr. Wei worked as a Postdoctoral Research Associate in SPPD (now the USC Price School) from 2007 to 2010.
+Dan Wei is a Research Associate Professor at the USC Sol Price School of Public Policy, and Research Fellow of USC’s Center for Risk and Economic Analysis of Threats and Emergencies (CREATE) and Schwarzenegger Institute for State and Global Policy.
 She holds a B.E. degree in Engineering Physics and an MSc degree in Public Policy from Tsinghua University, and a Ph.D. in Geography from The Pennsylvania State University.